A few days before arriving in Peru, I began taking acetazolamide pills as a precaution against altitude sickness.

-The Incas gave us quinoa and, in case you are not smitten with the healthy properties of this seed, consider that the Incas also gave us potatoes.
-Four-thousand varieties of them–red, white, yellow, purple, blue and sweet.
+The Incas gave us quinoa.
+In case you are not smitten with the healthy properties of this seed, consider that the Incas also gave us potatoes.
+Four thousand varieties of them—red, white, yellow, purple, blue and sweet.
 Whether you prefer quinoa on your salad or french fries with your bacon burger, you can thank the Incas.

 The Incas were also known for the production of fine woolen textiles.
 Goods were transported throughout the empire via llamas, one of the sources of the wool.

 The empire’s rapid expansion and dominance lasted little more than a century.
-When the Spaniards “discovered” them in 1532 CE, the Incas were distracted by a civil war.
+When the Spaniards “discovered” them in 1532, the Incas were distracted by a civil war.
 Eventually, half of the Incan population died from exposure to European diseases.

 Navel of the earth

-Cusco was founded on the spot chosen by Inti, the ancient Incan sun-god.
-It was called qosq’o, the navel of the earth.
+Cusco was founded on the spot chosen by Inti, the ancient Incan sun god.
+The location was called qosq’o, the navel of the earth.
 Cusco is South America’s oldest continuously inhabited city and a UNESCO World Heritage Site.

 Thirteen Incan kings ruled from Cusco between 1200 and 1533.
 The ninth one, Pachakutiq, ordered the construction of several magnificent stone buildings, including Qurikancha (Temple of the Sun) and Sacsaywamán, the fortress overlooking the city.
 Nearby he built the town of Ollantaytambo and perhaps even Machu Picchu itself.